The Sharing Knife Series

 Posted October 5, 2024

 Legacy picks up almost immediately after the conclusion of Beguilement.
 I read somewhere that Bujold considers the series to be one novel.
 The story grew so long that she and the publisher decided to divide the first section into two parts, but she continued writing, the result again divided into two books.
-The way each ends and the next begins, and least for the two I've read so far, and the beginning of the third, it is clear the intent was for them to be one continuous narrative.
+The way each ends and the next begins, at least for the two I've read so far, and the beginning of the third, it is clear the intent was for them to be one continuous narrative.
 Perhaps all were completed in draft form before the first was published, in a similar manner as Gene Wolfe did with Book of the New Sun, but that is just my speculation.
 As is Bujold's usual pattern, this is written in third-person, but the characters and their actions are described in such a way that each is distinctive, with internal dialogue informing us of their differences.
 The landscapes they travel through are equally easy to visualize.

 It had been just two hours after their wedding that the couple stops to camp on their journey north.
 Dag tries to prepare Fawn for how their union will be received at Hickory Lake, which is just one encampment of his patroller group.
 They winter at another called Bearsford, plus there are patrollers in other regions.
 Farmers had heard tall tales about patrollers, and made up others, partly connected to the sharing knife traditions.
 I'm still not too clear on some aspects, but I do know the knives were fashioned from bones.
 Human bones.
 Their unusual properties came from being primed from the groundsense of the person from which the bone was taken, and reinforced by a 'maker,' a skilled artisan who fashioned the bone into a knife, and infused it with even more groundsense.
 I'm probably wrong, but the way I interpreted 'ground' is as the essence of a person, their spirit, as well as their blood, since the marrow of a bone is where the blood is produced.
 Think of it like the 'force' in Star Wars.
 Again, probably wrong, but that is my perception now.
 Farmers who did not know the full story, especially how a dying patroller gladly donated their bone to make a knife for someone else, thought patrollers were gruesome corpse eaters.
 Something else I won't mention reinforced that perception, even though it was wrong too.